The real cost of bottled water.

 In 1916, treatment switched to chlorine, a more effective disinfectant.
 Detroit also constructed a new water intake point well away from the city’s wastewater dumping area, especially critical as the automotive industry began its explosive growth.
 Detroit’s population boomed from the car industry, so quickly that city planners rushed to install cast iron mains without a coherent plan.
 Pipelines clustered on top of each other in some sections of the city, while other areas lacked any mains at all.

-For over 20 years, Culligan Quench has focused exclusively on providing businesses with the highest quality filtered water.
+Backed by 85 years of Culligan expertise, Culligan Quench has focused exclusively on providing businesses with the highest quality filtered water.
 This commitment to doing one thing well has made us the trusted water authority for over 75% of the Fortune 500.
 We offer the best bottleless water coolers, ice machines, sparkling water dispensers, and coffee brewers to fit any workplace.
 No matter your location, company size, or industry, we have a filtered water solution that is right for you

 Mon: | 8 AM – 8PM |